It's Oh So Quiet

 "It's Oh So Quiet" is a song by American singer Betty Hutton, released in 1951 as the B-side to the single "Murder, He Says".
 It is a cover of the German song "Und jetzt ist es still", performed by Horst Winter in 1948, with music written by Austrian composer Hans Lang and German lyrics by Erich Meder.
 The English lyrics were written by Bert Reisfeld.
 A French title, "Tout est tranquille", was performed in 1949 by Ginette Garcin and the Jacques Hélian Orchestra.

-Icelandic musician Björk covered the song as the third single from her second album Post (1995) and remains her biggest hit, reaching number 4 in the UK and spending 15 weeks on the UK Singles Chart.
-Fueled by the Spike Jonze-directed music video, the single also shot Björk into the spotlight in Australia, where it reached number 6.
-In the United Kingdom the single has been certified as Gold, having sold upwards of 400,000 copies.
+Icelandic musician Björk covered the song as the third single from her second album Post (1995): it remains her biggest hit, reaching number 4 in the UK and spending 15 weeks on the UK Singles Chart.

-In 2002, Brittany Murphy made a performance of this song, joined by The Pussycat Dolls.
+In 2002, Brittany Murphy performed this song, joined by The Pussycat Dolls.
 In 2005, Lucy Woodward covered the song for the soundtrack for the film Ice Princess.
 This version was also used in the second trailer for the 2020 film Birds of Prey.
 A version of "It's Oh So Quiet" was used in a Maybelline advertisement, and a version by Amanda Fondell was used in an advertisement for Candy Crush Saga.
 Hutton's version was used in a commercial for the Acura TLX in 2020 and for Facebook in 2021.
+A version was used in a 2023 Diet Coke commercial.
+The trailer for Boy Kills World includes the song.

+Original

+The original was sung by American Betty Hutton, released in 1951 as the B-side to the single "Murder, He Says".
+It is a cover of the German song "Und jetzt ist es still", performed by Horst Winter in 1948, with music written by Austrian composer Hans Lang and German lyrics by Erich Meder.
+The English lyrics were written by Bert Reisfeld.

+A French title, "Tout est tranquille", was performed in 1949 by Ginette Garcin and the Jacques Hélian Orchestra.

 Björk version

 The song was covered by Icelandic musician Björk in 1995.
-It was released as the third single from her second album Post (1995) and remains her biggest hit, reaching number 4 in the UK and spending 15 weeks on the UK Singles Chart.
-Fueled by the Spike Jonze-directed music video, the single also shot Björk into the spotlight in Australia, where it reached number 6.
+It was released by One Little Indian as the third single from her second album, Post (1995) and remains her biggest hit, reaching number four in the UK and spending 15 weeks on the UK Singles Chart.
+Fueled by the Spike Jonze-directed music video, the single also shot Björk into the spotlight in Australia, where it reached number six.
 In the United Kingdom the single has been certified as Gold, having sold upwards of 400,000 copies.